renggli/dart-statemachine/README.md

 #### Event triggered transition

 You can define transitions between states that are triggered by events of any kind using `State.onStream`.
 The example below registers for click events when the inactive state is entered.
-In case of a click event the callback is executed and the state machine transitions into the active state:
+In case of a click event the callback is executed, and the state machine transitions into the active state:

 ```dart
 startState.onStream(element.onClick, (value) => activeState.enter());